What is my qualification and experiences as Property Manager?

 Where do I service in the greater Vancouver area?

-I focus on residential units in North Vancouver, Vancouver, East Vancouver, Richmond, Burnaby, New Westminister, Port Moody, Port Coquitlam and Coquitlam area.
+I focus on residential units in North Vancouver, Vancouver, East Vancouver, Richmond, Burnaby, New Westminister, Port Moody, Port Coquitlam, Coquitlam, Surrey Central and White Rock area.
 Unfortunately, I do not service Maple Ridge, Surrey and Langley and beyond, if you are looking for property management service in those areas, I am happy to refer you to another property manager who can look after your unit.

 What language do I speak?